 The layout and overall design of your new facility will weigh heavily on the performance of your new business.
 How you set up your layout directly impacts productivity, employee performance, inventory, safety, and more.
 Here is a checklist to help you with your warehouse design:

 - Strategy: What are the objectives of your new business and how will you execute them?

 - Operational Data: How can you maximize your receiving, inventory, and production with real-time data you’ve collected?

 - Building Requirements: What do you need from your warehouse space?
 Anything your landlord would disapprove of?

-- Equipment Needs: Any storage and warehouse equipment “must-haves” for your warehouse layout?
+- Equipment Needs: Any storage and warehouse equipment “must-haves” that must be present when designing the layout?

 - Identify Obstructions: Make note of building columns, sprinkler systems, heaters, fans, offices, and more.

 Making sure your traffic flow is agile and simple is paramount before opening.
 Here are some things to consider when planning the workflow of your new location:

 - Aisle Layout: Consider the mobile equipment necessary like pallet jacks, forklifts, carts that will need to maneuver within your space.